 Brown Bead (Color of the earth)

 Give us today our daily bread

 Yellow Bead (Color of grain)

-Forgive us our trespasses as we forgive those who trespass against us
+Forgive us our sins as we forgive those who sin against us

 Lead us not into temptation